MaraRinn/WOLF-Tutorial/wiki_page.md

 Just select the _Establish Depot_ action for the WOLF Depot Module, and the craft will disappear.
 It belongs to WOLF now.

-Check out the Depots pane of the WOLF Dashboard now:

-![WOLF Dashboard showing the new KSC Biome Depot with bonus resources awarded to Kerbin-based depots][WOLFDASHKERBINDEPOTBONUS]

 That depot has given us 1 Food, 1 Oxygen, 5 Material Kits, 5 Water, and 10 Power.
 This will significantly reduce the amount of infrastructure we need to get started — but remember that these bonus resources only apply to WOLF biomes on Kerbin.

-Switch to the remaining craft (by default '[' or ']' will cycle active vessels) and select the _Connect to depot_ action for one of the WOLF modules.
-With that done, open the **WOLF Dashboard** and check the _Depots_ pane.

 ![Runway scene with WOLF Dashboard showing new production added][RUNWAYWOLFDASHNEWKSCDEPOTPRODUCTION]